 — A little oregano, fresh and chopped fine or dried leaves

 — Feta cheese

-— Olives: kalamata olives are traditional, but I’ve been scooping up different varieties at the olive bar and that’s fun.
+— Olives: kalamata olives are traditional, but I’ve been trying different varieties and that’s fun.

-Extras: artichoke hearts, avocado (not traditional at all, but if I have a ripe one, why not?), lettuce, fresh basil…whatever appeals to you.
+Extras: artichoke hearts, avocado (not traditional at all, but if I have a ripe one, why not?)
+If you want to make it a meal, chicken breast (poached, grilled, or from the deli) is lovely.
+Really, whatever appeals to you.

 Cut everything in chunks.
 Fling it together.
 Eat.